allabux21/gwright99.github.io/flask-blueprint/07-flask-instantiation-and-invocation-patterns.md

 * Flask application database integration logic

 ### Selected Models
-The project will use the **Flask Application Factory Model** as its application instantiation model.
+The project will use the **Flask Application Factory Pattern** as its application instantiation pattern.
-The project will use **flask run** as its development server invocation model.
+The project will use **flask run** as its development server invocation pattern.

 #### Why use the Flask Application Factory Model?
-The Flask Application Factory Model is of interest because it offers:
+The Flask Application Factory Pattern is of interest because it offers:

 * A way to decouple application configuration from application instantiation (configuration values are passed in as parameters at runtime, thereby facilitating testing).
 * A modular structure that resolves the circular import problem